gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

         - This permission is recommended for those running day two automations against existing Instances -
       * - Provisioning: Executions
-        - None, Read
+        - None, Read, User
-        - Determines access |ProExe|
+        - Determines access |ProExe|.
+When the permission level is set to "User" only the executions owned by the current user are shown
         - |ProExe| is where Task, Workflow, and Security Scan execution output can be viewed
         - This permission is recommended for those who are responsible for managing or troubleshooting Task, Workflow, and Security Scan executions.
         -